 Myself, and many fellow freelancers I know, do what we do on full time basis.
 We don’t do it because we want to earn a couple more hundred bucks to buy more console games, we actually have a living to make.

 We faced difficult times, we faced low seasons, we dealt with them and persevered on.
 We do not have paid-up capital, but many of us actually last much longer than some private companies do!

 Like you, a freelancer has bills to pay too.
 By choosing to work for oneself does not mean a freelancer should be punished with a pay cut.
 Compensate fairly for one’s work.

-A freelancer may work as hard, if not harder, than most salaried professionals.
-The biggest difference is, a freelancer doesn't sit around, play computer games all day and still expects to collect paycheck every end of the month.
+A freelancer may work as hard, if not harder, than many salaried professionals.
+The biggest difference is, a freelancer doesn’t sit around, play computer games all day and still expects to collect paycheck every end of the month.

 What a freelancer IS, then?